mozilla/bug-handling/_policies/triage-bugzilla.md

 All teams working on Firefox using either or both Mozilla-central and Bugzilla are expected to follow the following process.

 ## Why Triage

+We want to make sure that we looked at every defect and a priority has been defined.
+This way, we make sure that we did not miss any critical issues during the development and stabilization cycles.

 Staying on top of the bugs in your component means:

 * You get ahead of critical regressions and crashes which could trigger a point release if uncaught